brplatinum/odd-positive-integer-average/README.md

 # Odd Positive Integer Average

-This is a boilerplate project setup for students to setup an express server that exposes a POST endpoint `/odd-positive-average`.
-The endpoint is pretty self explanatory as it receives a given array of integers and returns the average of only the positive odd integers.
+This project exposes exposes a POST endpoint at /odd-positive-average using a REST API that accepts an array of integers and returns the average of the odd, positive elements of the array.

 ## Expected interfaces

-The server is to handle requests using Content-Type `application/json`.
+The server handles requests using Content-Type `application/json`.

 #### Input